DrJupiter/ML-OPS-FINAL-24/reports/README.md

 The website can be accessed at: https://mlops24-fastapi-eyhn374xua-oe.a.run.app/  (We will shut down the service within a week of the exam ending to avoid expenses and for safety)
 Our deployed service the `ViT CIFAR10 Classifier` has 2 primary end-user endpoints:

-1) A graphical interface (Homepage) with a submission form where images can be submitted for classification.
+1) A GUI (Homepage) with a submission form where images can be submitted for classification.
 Upon successful classification, the user will be redirected to a page with the result and the possibility of returning to the home page once again.
-2) A graphical interface (Monitoring) with the Evidently AI data drift report.
+2) A GUI (Monitoring) with the Evidently AI data drift report.

-Our service provides several endpoints.
-The main one is uploading an image and having the model classify it.
-The second is updating our model on the fly, in case we train a new one.
-This is done by updating the model folder (with the model.safetensors and config.json) in the docker container.
-The third endpoint is used to construct an Evidently data drift report that can be accessed on the "Monitoring" endpoint.

-Besides that, our FastAPI application has additional functionality in the form 3 POST method API endpoints that execute asynchrounous tasks:
+Besides that, our FastAPI application has additional functionality in the form 3 POST method API endpoints that execute asynchronous tasks:
-1) Update model: If new model training has been conducted we can request a model update which will ensure that the FastAPI application will run using the latest version.
+1) Update model: Pulls the newest model from our bucket and deploys it.
-2) Update reference data: If a new model has been deployed it makes sense to create a new reference dataset such that embeddings are extracted with the same model weights as the inference data.
+2) Update reference data: Compute new reference data with the current model.
-3) Update monitoring: If requested the app will pull the newest reference data embeddings and inference data embeddings from the GCP bucket and create a new report.
-We could have created this in the Monitoring endpoint but this would significantly increase the loading time for our demo.
-If we had more time we could have solved this problem by using a SQL databse.
+3) Update monitoring: Pull the newest reference embeddings / inference embeddings from the Bucket and create a new report.

 These endpoints were created for continuous integration and updating.

-__We see examples of this below__
+__Here are examples of the endpoints__

 ![homepage](figures/FastAPI-index.png)